 14. Kolymbithres (Paros)

-You can access the beach very easily by bus or even by car.
-The water is very shallow and the whole beach is ideal for kids who can play around with the beautiful rocks around.
-I highly recommend visiting this beach as it is a small natural wonder.
+You can easily access the beach by bus or even by car.
+The water is very shallow, and the beach is ideal for kids playing with the beautiful rocks.
+I highly recommend visiting this beach, as it is a small natural wonder.

 15. Mylopotas (Ios)